episode6/gdmc/README.md

     }
 }
 ```
-(this file should be added to your project's source control)
+This file should be added to your project's source control, once it has been generated you should be able to build normally and the versions mapped in the `gdmc.json` file will be applied.

+#### Importing existing dependencies
-If you're adding gdmc to an existing project with many dependencies, you can can execute the `gdmcImport` task before removing the versions from your build.gradle.
+If you're adding gdmc to an existing project with many dependencies, you can, instead, execute the `gdmcImport` task before removing the versions from your build.gradle.
 This will import the fully-qualified dependencies from your project into the `gdmc.json` file instead of resolving their latest versions.

-## gdmc file
+### gdmc file
 gdmc will look for it's json file in the following locations in the following order
 - If the property `gdmc.file` contains a valid file path, it will be used.
 - `$rootDir/gdmc.json` will be used if it exists